 What is seasonal burning?

-Seasonal burning is the burning of clean, untreated wood or natural vegetation for disposal without using equipment to minimize emissions.
+The burning of clean, untreated wood or natural vegetation for disposal without using equipment to minimize emissions.

-What is a seasonal burning ban?
+What is a burning ban?

 This is a period of time where burning is not allowed.
 In Hamilton County, the seasonal burning ban is from May 1 to September 30.

 Why is burning limited to certain times of the year?

 In the 1960's, Chattanooga was the most polluted city in the United States.
 The Air Pollution Control Bureau was founded to remediate and regulate this problem.
 We have come a long way since those days, but it is a constant challenge to maintain acceptable air quality levels as set forth by the EPA.

 In 2004, after EPA tightened air quality standards, Hamilton County implemented several air quality control measures adopted as part of the Chattanooga Area Early Action Compact (EAC).
 One of the control measures implemented was seasonal burning because it is a proven method of controlling air quality.